 - Business partners, strategic partners, and other such supportive or industry bodies

-David Moore, Managing Director, is ultimately responsible for ensuring compliance with relevant Data Protection legislation, with Rachel Doherty, GES Group Compliance Officer, responsible for the implementation of Company Policies and Procedures.
-Any questions or concerns about the operation of this Policy should, in the first instance, be directed to Rachel Doherty.
+David Moore, CEO, is ultimately responsible for ensuring compliance with relevant Data Protection legislation, with Jasmine McIlroy, GES Group Compliance Officer, responsible for the implementation of Company Policies and Procedures.
+Any questions or concerns about the operation of this Policy should, in the first instance, be directed to Jasmine McIlroy.

 “Personal Data” is any information, digital or hard copy, which relates to a living individual that can be used to directly or indirectly identify said individual.

 “Processing” is any activity that involves the use of Personal Data, including obtaining, recording, storing, organising, amending, retrieving, disclosing, erasing, or destroying the data.

 “Sensitive Personal Data” includes information about a person’s racial or ethnic origin, political opinions, religious beliefs, trade union membership, genetics or bio-metrics, physical or mental health conditions, or sexual orientation.
 It also includes Personal Data about criminal offences or convictions.
 Sensitive Personal Data can only be processed under strict conditions.